-- 2.1 OPTION 1 - 2.2 Overview & Scrutiny to make comment on the new policy and a recommendation to Cabinet to adopt the new private sector housing enforcement policy including the use of civil penalties as an alternative to prosecution.
-Also, to agree a fair charging regime to recover the costs of housing enforcement action taken by the Council. - 2.3 OPTION 2 - 2.4 The Council could decide not to adopt a private housing enforcement policy.
+2.1 OPTION 1

+2.2 Adopt the new private housing enforcement policy including the use of civil penalties as an alternative to prosecution.
+Agree a fair charging regime to recover the costs of housing enforcement action taken by the Council.

+2.3 OPTION 2

+- 2.4 The Council could decide not to adopt a private housing enforcement policy.
 This would leave it having to rely on the corporate policy which does not include the specific approaches required in the complex housing regulatory regime.
 There would be a greater risk of a successful challenge to any formal action taken either by legal appeal or judicial review. - 2.5 The Council could decide not to approve the use of the civil penalty powers as part of the enforcement policy.
 This would mean that some powers could not be used, limiting the Council's impact on improving housing standards.
 Reliance would be solely on prosecution.
 Any fines would not be recoverable and lengthy proceedings in Court would be required.
-Other than its legal costs, the Council cannot currently retain any fines imposed in Court through prosecutions. - 2.6 Not approving the use of the civil penalty powers and other financial penalties referred to in the enforcement policy would lead to the Council failing to make the most efficient use of enforcement resources available and would limit the enforcement options available for privately rented properties. - 2.7 The Council could decide to continue to offer a free service to non-compliant landlords by not charging for enforcement action taken in the service of statutory notices.
-There is a strong argument that where non-compliant landlords do not comply with the law and the Council must intervene, the landlord should be responsible for the costs incurred by the Council having to act where minimum legal requirements are not being met.
+Other than its legal costs, the Council cannot currently retain any fines imposed in Court through prosecutions. - 2.6 Not approving the use of the civil penalty powers and other financial penalties referred to in the enforcement policy would lead to the Council failing to make the most efficient use of enforcement resources available and would limit the enforcement options available. - 2.7 The Council could decide to continue to offer a free service to non-compliant landlords by not charging for enforcement action taken in the service of statutory notices.
+There is a strong argument that where non-compliant landlords do not comply with the law and the Council has to intervene, the landlord should be responsible for the costs incurred by the Council having to take action where minimum legal requirements are not being met.